RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

     composer require drupal/recipe_generator:^2.0
     drush recipe-generate
     ```
-    This creates a recipe in `recipes/custom` based on your input.[](https://www.drupal.org/project/recipe_generator)
+    This creates a recipe in `recipes/custom` based on your input.[More info.](https://www.drupal.org/project/recipe_generator)

 - **Composability**:
   - Recipes can depend on other recipes, allowing you to build modular, reusable configurations.
-For example, a “Company Site” recipe might include a “Blog” recipe and an “SEO” recipe.
+For example, a “Company Site” recipe might include a “Article” recipe and an “SEO” recipe.

 - **Best Practices**:
   - Keep recipes atomic and focused on specific functionality to maximize reusability.